Darrell Green: Business

+Green has a professional services company that manages his appearances and autograph requests, www.DarrellGreen.com.
+Green is currently an associate athletic director at George Mason University working with student-athletes to improve their well-being, and collaborating with the community.
+He also started an online fitness company promoting increased physical activity through simply walking called WalkFitHealth Nation.

 Charities and foundations

 In 1988, Green founded the Darrell Green Youth Life Foundation, a faith-based charitable organization, in an effort to "meet the needs of children, their families and the communities in which they live."

-In addition, he served as a board member for the Baltimore-Washington 2012 Summer Olympics Bid, NFL/NFLPA September 11 Relief Fund, and the Loudoun Education Foundation.
-In 2003, he was selected to serve as the Chair of President Bush's Council on Service and Civic Participation.
+In addition, he served as a board member for the Baltimore-Washington 2012 Summer Olympics bid, NFL/NFLPA September 11 Relief Fund, and the Loudoun Education Foundation.
+In 2003, he was selected to serve as the Chair of President George W. Bush's Council on Service and Civic Participation.
 He currently sits on the boards of the Wolf Trap Foundation as its National Spokesman for Education and Marymount University.

 Honors

 In 1999, while still active, Green was ranked number 81 on The Sporting News' list of the 100 Greatest Football Players.

 Green has received honorary Doctorates of Humane Letters from Marymount University in 1999, and St. Paul's College and George Washington University in 2002.

 In 2004, Green was inducted into the College Football Hall of Fame and was inducted into the Pro Football Hall of Fame on August 2, 2008.
 His fellow Hall of Fame classmates include former Redskins teammate Art Monk, and his former position coach Emmitt Thomas.
 Green has also been inducted into the NCAA Division II Hall of Fame, the Texas Sports Hall of Fame, the Lone Star Conference Hall of Honor and the Javelina Hall of Fame.

 In December 2007, Green was voted the All-Time Redskins Legend in a WUSA-TV Channel 9 online poll.

 In Loudoun County, Virginia, where Green lives, State Route 28 is named Darrell Green Boulevard.

 On February 4, 2018, as part of the post-game celebrations for the Philadelphia Eagles winning Super Bowl LII, Green was given the honor of bringing the Lombardi Trophy to the podium as it was presented to the Eagles for their 41–33 victory over the New England Patriots.